cracyc/msdos-player/readme.txt

 aim to support game softwares.
 I recommend DOSBOx for this purpose.

------ Windows 10 command prompt [IMPORTANT]
+----- Windows 10 Command Prompt [IMPORTANT]

 Win32 console APIs are used to support INT 10H services on MS-DOS Player, but they seem not work correctly on Windows 10's enhanced command prompt.